torvalds/linux/Documentation/process/adding-syscalls.rst

 and x32 (-mx32) ABI program.

-For more extensive and thorough testing of new functionality, you should also consider adding tests to the Linux Test Project, or to the xfstests project for filesystem-related changes.
+For more extensive and thorough testing of new functionality, you should also consider adding tests to the GNU/Linux Test Project, or to the xfstests project for filesystem-related changes.

  - https://linux-test-project.github.io/